 David Goodsall is an Australian resident and was appointed to the Board of Directors on 1st April 2013.
-He is the chairman of the Audit Risk and Compliance Committee.
+He is the chairman of the Audit and Risk Committee.
 Mr Goodsall is an actuary with extensive experience in the financial and risk management aspects of a wide range of Financial Services companies.
 He led the Actuarial Practice at Ernst & Young in Australia for many years before starting his own firm in 2009.
-David now advises Boards and management on strategic governance and is a Member of the Life Code of Conduct Committee in Australia.
+David now advises Boards and management on strategic governance and was the Industry Representative and Member of the Life Code of Conduct Committee in Australia from its inception in July 2017 until August 2022.